 Because we believe it is important to our success to pursue long-term corporate objectives, to avoid excessive risk-taking and to preserve our cash resources, the target bonus opportunity and the long-term equity awards are "at-risk" compensation or, in other words, are dependent on the accomplishment of the Company's business and financial objectives or the performance of Shockwave's stock.
 We believe that this best aligns each NEO's incentives with the interests of our stockholders.
-When the grant-date fair value of long-term equity awards granted in 2021 for each NEO is combined with the target annual performance bonus, 92%, 86%, and 86%, respectively, of the 2021 target compensation for Messrs.
-Godshall, Puckett and Zacharias, respectively, was "at risk."
+As shown in the graphic below, in 2022, approximately 92% of our Chief Executive Officer's target total direct compensation was variable and at-risk compensation, and on average, approximately 91% of the target total direct compensation of our other NEOs was variable and at-risk.